Only do the essential things. The rest is noise.

 - If I hadn’t been offered this opportunity, what would I be willing to do to acquire it?

-The key to uncover your true priorities isn’t to ask what you will say “yes to”…but what you will say “no to”.
+The key to uncovering your true priorities isn’t to ask what you will say “yes to”…but what you will say “no to”.

 Chapter 10: Clarify: One Decision That Makes a Thousand